mircea-negreanu/ex-github-pages-project/index.md

 ### Flower Platform Core

-**Flower Platform Core** is a modular platform that makes it easy for extensions to connect to external data sources, represent data visually and to synchronize the data.
+**Flower Platform Core** is a modular platform that makes it easy for extensions to connect to external data sources, to represent data visually and to synchronize the data.
+It contains:

-**Flower Platform Server** is a server application with a web front-end (i.e. a web app).
+**Flower Platform Server**: a server application with a web front-end (i.e. a web app).
 Sharing and collaboration around mind maps and diagrams are a primary focus.
-The server side code is written in Java and it's modular, packed as OSGi plugins.
-The client side code (using Apache Flex and JavaScript) is also modular.
+The server side code is written in Java and it's modular, packed as [OSGi plugins](http://www.osgi.org) (in an [Eclipse Equinox](http://www.eclipse.org/equinox/) container).
+The client side code (using [Apache Flex](http://flex.apache.org/) and JavaScript) is also modular.

-**Flower Platform Mobile** is a mobile client (Android, iOS), that makes it easy for extensions to expose most of their features on mobile,  using **single sourcing** (i.e. same client code runs in the web and mobile environment).
+**Flower Platform Mobile**: a mobile client (Android, iOS), that makes it easy for extensions to expose most of their features on mobile,  using **single sourcing** (i.e. same client code runs in the web and mobile environment).

-**Flower Platform for IDE** is designed to integrate into IDEs, using an embedded servlet container (Jetty), and an embedded browser.
+**Flower Platform for IDE**: designed to integrate into IDEs, using an embedded servlet container ([Jetty](http://www.eclipse.org/jetty/)), and an embedded browser.
 Eclipse is supported natively (being an OSGi container).
-IDEA is supported as well, using a small Equinox based host wrapper.
+[IntelliJ IDEA](http://www.jetbrains.com/idea/) and other IDEA based IDEs are supported as well, using a small Equinox based host wrapper.
 The same principle can be used to easily support other IDEs in the future.
 Same **single sourcing** concept applies here as well (i.e. same server and client code runs both in a web deployment or in a IDE/local deployment).

 ### Flower Platform Extensions